Student Anti-Discrimination & Discriminatory Harassment Procedures

 • Disciplinary suspension (suspension for a fixed period of time or indefinite suspension, with the opportunity to petition for re-admission);

-• Expulsion; and/or
+• Expulsion;

-The University may impose one or more of the following Sanctions on a Student Group determined to have violated this Policy:
+The University may impose one or more of the following Sanctions on a Recognized Student Group determined to have violated this Policy:

 • Reprimand/disciplinary warning;

-• Temporary or permanent prohibition of certain individuals from serving in leadership positions in the Student Group;
+• Temporary or permanent prohibition of certain individuals from serving in leadership positions in the Recognized Student Group;

-• Disciplinary probation of the Student Group;
+• Disciplinary probation of the Recognized Student Group;

-• De-recognition of the Student Group.
+• De-recognition of the Recognized Student Group; and

 These lists are not exhaustive, and the Office may fashion other Sanctions appropriate to the circumstances of any particular case.
-Definitions of these Sanctions may be found in Appendix F.

-If a Sanction of disciplinary probation, disciplinary suspension, expulsion, withholding of degree, or revocation of degree is issued to a Student Respondent, the Student will be considered not in good disciplinary standing.
+If a Sanction of disciplinary probation, disciplinary suspension, expulsion, withholding of degree, or revocation of degree is issued to a Student Respondent, the Student will not be considered in good disciplinary standing.
 In addition, if a Student Respondent receives a Sanction of expulsion, the Student will be permanently separated from the University and will not be permitted to return at any time.

 Where a Student Respondent is found responsible and the Sanction includes disciplinary suspension or expulsion, the Student may be removed from a campus residence and either severely restricted in their movements on campus or barred completely from campus during the entirety of the Appeal-filing period and appellate process.

-Where a Student Respondent is found responsible and the Sanction includes an indefinite suspension, while on such an indefinite suspension, the Student may not obtain academic credit elsewhere that may be applied toward the completion of a Columbia degree.
+A Student who has been suspended must apply for readmission and readmission is not guaranteed.
 Any written petition for readmission must be prepared by the Student.
-The petition for readmission should be submitted to the Office, for consideration by the Office, in consultation with appropriate University partners, no later than April 1 if the petition is for re-admission for the fall semester and no later than November 1 if the petition is for re-admission for the spring semester.
-While there are no specific content requirements, a request for re-admission must include a personal statement of no more than ten (10) single-spaced typed pages, using 12-point Times New Roman font and one-inch margins, and may include, but is not limited to, the following additional supporting materials:
+The petition for readmission should be submitted to the Office, for consideration by the Office, in consultation with appropriate University partners including program and school leadership, no later than April 1 if the petition is for re-admission for the fall semester and no later than November 1 if the petition is for re-admission for the spring semester.
+A request for re-admission must include a personal statement of no more than ten (10) single-spaced typed pages, using 12-point Times New Roman font and one-inch margins, and must demonstrate the following topics:

 • Letters of support;